 |NRG Home Services||Claims Process|

 To find the best home warranty in Texas, I researched seven local providers (including American Home Shield, The Simple Dollar’s national recommendation), and scored them on 12 different metrics, including service fees and quote tool ease-of-use.
-I got quotes for basic and premium coverage, then went to work comparing exactly what they offered.
+I got quotes for basic and premium coverage, then went to work comparing exactly what they offered using methodology similar to that in our review on the best home warranty companies.
 I found that BFS had the cheapest overall coverage, while Right Way Home Protection offered the best quote process.
 NRG Home Services also stood out due to an upfront and honest claims process, but wasn’t quite as affordable as the competition.

 Here are my quotes: